epasveer/seer/src/resources/help/MainWindow.md

     * Memory - Visualize a region of memory in a 'hex viewer'.
     * Array - Visualize a region of memory as arrays.
 A table and 2D plot.
+    * Matrix - Visualize a region of memory as a 2D table of values.
     * Struct - Visualize a region of memory as a nested C/C++ structure.
+    * Basic Struct - Similiar as 'Struct' but doesn't follow pointers.
     * Image - Visualize a region of memory as a RGB or RGBA image.
+    * Parallel Stacks - View and interact with threads.
+(BETA)